Bladder cancer has recently become the focus of the ongoing Zantac lawsuit. In this post, we will look at bladder cancer in personal injury lawsuits.

 Bladder cancer can be diagnosed using a variety of different methods.
 The primary diagnostic tool for bladder cancer is usually a urinalysis that looks for chemical markers of bladder cancer in the urine.
 Urinalysis is usually followed by a cystoscopy procedure, in which the doctor inserts a small camera through the urethra to see inside the bladder.

-If a tumor is identified during a cystoscopy, a biopsy will usually be done.
+If a tumor is identified during a cystoscopy, a biopsy is usually performed.
 This involves taking several small samples of tissue from inside the bladder and from the tumor itself.
 The cells from these tissue samples are then examined under a microscope for a definitive diagnosis of cancer.

 Bladder cancer cases are usually categorized with a stage that indicates how extensively the cancer has spread.
 Stage 0-1 is bladder cancer that has not yet spread past the inner bladder lining to the outer muscle layer.
 Stage 2 bladder cancer has spread into the muscle layer outside the bladder.
 Stage 3 bladder cancer has spread to the outermost tissue surrounding the bladder.
 Stage 4 bladder cancer has spread beyond the bladder to nearby areas.